koromodako/landlocked/README.md

 #### Landlock As Advertised

 Developers can use Landlock policies to mitigate post-exploitation actions when a vulnerability is discovered in their project.
-It can also protect from unexpected behavior related to bugs that are not vulnerabilities.
+It can also protect from unexpected behavior related to other kinds of bugs and misconfiguration.

 #### Landlock The Careless

-If the developers of your favorite project do not care about security you can enforce a Landlock policy as long as their software rely on DLEs.
+If the developers of your favorite project do not care about security you can enforce a Landlock policy as long as the software rely on DLEs.

 This can be applied to systemd services and other programs individually through the `LD_PRELOAD` environment variable and configuration files.